iSwitch: QEC on Demand via In-Situ Encoding of Bare Qubits for Ion Trap Architectures: Module I: Runtime Encoding Protocol

 \subsection{Runtime Encoding Switch}

 This subsection presents the runtime protocol for low-noise, in-situ conversion between bare and logical qubits using surface code patches.
-Fig.~\ref{fig:tech1overall} illustrates the encoding switch from a bare qubit to a logical qubit; the reverse process from logical back to bare qubits is symmetric and will be discussed at the end.
+Fig.~\ref{fig:tech1overall} shows the encoding switch from a bare to a logical qubit; the reverse process is symmetric and discussed at the end.

-\textbf{Step 1: Gauge-Aware Ancilla Initialization.} At $t = 0$, we begin with a bare qubit $q_b$ in an arbitrary quantum state and prepare surrounding ancilla qubits to enable logical encoding (Fig.\ref{fig:tech1overall}(a1, b1)).
-Ancilla initialization is determined by the geometric layout of the target surface code patch and the choice of logical operators $X_L$ and $Z_L$.
-A natural choice is to align $X_L$ and $Z_L$ along the horizontal and vertical paths intersecting at $q_b$, as illustrated in Fig.\ref{fig:tech1overall}(a2, b2).
-Ancilla qubits along the $X_L$ line are initialized in the \( \ket{+} \) state (stabilized by $X_i$), while those along $Z_L$ are initialized in \( \ket{0} \) (stabilized by $Z_i$).
-Remaining ancilla qubits not involved in the logical operators may be initialized arbitrarily in either \( \ket{+} \) or \( \ket{0} \), a flexibility that can later be exploited to minimize the number of gauge operators requiring fixing and improve noise control (see Sec.~\ref{Sec: Impact}).
+\textbf{Step 1: Gauge-Aware Ancilla Initialization.} At $t = 0$, we start with a bare qubit $q_b$ in an arbitrary state and prepare surrounding ancilla qubits for logical encoding (Fig.~\ref{fig:tech1overall}(a1, b1)).
+Ancilla initialization follows the geometry of the target surface code patch and the chosen logical operators $X_L$ and $Z_L$.
+A natural choice aligns $X_L$ and $Z_L$ along the horizontal and vertical paths intersecting at $q_b$ (Fig.~\ref{fig:tech1overall}(a2, b2)).
+Ancilla qubits along $X_L$ are initialized in \( \ket{+} \) (stabilized by $X_i$), and those along $Z_L$ in \( \ket{0} \) (stabilized by $Z_i$).
+Remaining ancilla qubits not on logical operators can be initialized arbitrarily in \( \ket{+} \) or \( \ket{0} \), providing flexibility to reduce gauge operators needing fixing and improve noise control (see Sec.~\ref{Sec: Impact}).

-This initialization defines $n - 1$ stabilizer generators over $n$ qubits, leaving one logical degree of freedom characterized by the logical $X$ and $Z$ operators intersecting at $q_b$.
-Gauge-fixing theory guarantees that this configuration preserves the logical state of the bare qubit upon transfer to the surface code.
+This initialization defines $n-1$ stabilizer generators over $n$ qubits, leaving a single logical degree of freedom at $q_b$, characterized by the intersecting $X$ and $Z$ operators.
+Gauge-fixing theory ensures that this configuration preserves the bare qubit's logical state during transfer to the surface code.